kubeflow/blog/_posts/2022-10-24-kubeflow-applied-cncf-incubating.md

 **Project History**

 In May 2020, with the [v1.0](https://blog.kubeflow.org/releases/2020/03/02/kubeflow-1-0-cloud-native-ml-for-everyone.html) release, Kubeflow reached maturity across a core set of its stable applications.
-During that year, we also graduated Kubeflow Serving as an independent project,[ KServe](https://github.com/kserve/kserve), which now, is incubating in [Linux Foundation AI & Data](https://lfaidata.foundation/).
+In 2022, we also graduated Kubeflow Serving as an independent project,[ KServe](https://github.com/kserve/kserve), which now, is incubating in [Linux Foundation AI & Data](https://lfaidata.foundation/).

 The [six releases](https://www.kubeflow.org/docs/releases/) since v1.0 have truly been a community effort.
 The community, collaborating together in [16 Working Groups](https://www.kubeflow.org/docs/about/community/#kubeflow-working-groups), brought to project a number of key improvements in ML workflow simplicity, resource efficiency, security, and tooling.
 The wider Kubeflow ecosystem has also added 10 Kubeflow distributions across multiple Cloud and on-prem environments.